-- Date Click the down arrow V to display a calendar and select a date, or click a field and click the spinner arrows or up and down arrow keys. - Time Click the hour, minute, and AM/PM fields and click the spinner arrows or up and down arrow keys to specify the value. - Move between fields by clicking fields or by using the right and left arrow keys. - 9.
-Follow the appropriate procedure for the actions performed by the policy:
+- Date Click the down arrow to display a calendar and select a date, or click a field and click the spinner arrows or up and down arrow keys. - Time Click the hour, minute, and AM/PM fields and click the spinner arrows 🖶 or up and down arrow keys to specify the value. - Move between fields by clicking fields or by using the right and left arrow keys. - 9.
+Follow the appropriate procedure for the actions performed by the policy.

-Action Procedure Assign Metadata Specify the custom metadata.
-Optionally check the Expression checkbox and specify a policy expression for the indicated fields.
-Configure Command Actions Select Add Action > Move to Trash or Add Action > Move.
+Action Procedure Assign Metadata Specify the custom metadata or managed metadata to be assigned.
+Only managed metadata of type Text and single valued is supported.
+Optionally, check the Expression checkbox and specify a policy expression for the fields that support expressions.
+Configure Command Actions Select Add Action &gt; Move to Trash or Add Action &gt; Move.
 For a move, specify the location to move the entity to in the Target Path field.
 If you specify multiple actions, they are run in the order in which they are specified.
 Command actions are supported only for HDFS entities.
 If you configure a command action for unsupported entities, a runtime error will be logged when the policy runs.
 See Viewing Command Action Status on page 30.
+See viewing command Action Status on page 30.
 Send Notification to JMS If not already configured, configure a JMS server and queue.
 Specify the queue name and message.
-Optionally check the Expression checkbox and specify a policy expression for the message.
+Optionally, check the Expression checkbox and specify a policy expression for the message.

-10 Click Save.
+10. Click Save.